redouan-rhazouani/gopdfattach/README.md

-    Version          string // defaults to "1.0" if factur-x, "2p0" if zugferd ConformanceLevel string // defaults to "EN 16931" Creator          string // defaults to "gopdfattach" }
+    Version          string // defaults to "1.0" if factur-x, "2p0" if zugferd ConformanceLevel string // defaults to "EN 16931" Creator          string // defaults to "gopdfattach"
+    AFRelationship   string // defaults to "Alternative" (spec-compliant for Factur-X/ZUGFeRD) }
 ```

+### AFRelationship Field

+The `AFRelationship` field specifies how the embedded XML file relates to the PDF document according to the PDF/A-3 specification.

+**Default value**: `"Alternative"` (recommended for Factur-X/ZUGFeRD)

+This default follows the Factur-X/ZUGFeRD specification, which states that the embedded XML is an alternative representation of the PDF content (the XML is machine-readable, while the PDF is human-readable, both representing the same invoice).

+**Other valid values**:
+- `"Data"` - Additional data (general attachments)
+- `"Source"` - Source file (original source documents)
+- `"Supplement"` - Supplementary information (supporting documents)

+For most Factur-X/ZUGFeRD use cases, you should use the default `"Alternative"` value or leave it unset.

 ## Return Types